 Bristol Technical Education Center staff works to prepare every student for a job or further education in their trade.
-We have spent time speaking with employers to determine the skills every successful employee needs.
+We collaborate with employers to determine the skills every successful employee needs.

 Reinforcing the following six 'soft' skills is incorporated into everything we do.
 Whether it is in a classroom, cafeteria, out on production in someone's home, or working within the trade area, students are held accountable to work on mastery of the following: